 Stewarding SOP for The Basics of Warewashing

-The Executive Chef and Stewarding Manager should be responsible to ensure that appropriate kitchen equipment cleaning and maintenance methods are followed by the stewarding staff.
-The hotel training and HRD department should develop and implement proper written Kitchen Stewarding SOP's to ensure the same is implemented correctly throughout all the food preparation outlets.
+The Executive Chef and Stewarding Manager should be responsible for ensuring that appropriate kitchen equipment cleaning and maintenance methods are followed by the stewarding staff.
+The hotel training and HRD department should develop and implement proper written Kitchen Stewarding SOP’s to ensure the same is implemented correctly throughout all the food preparation outlets.

 1. What is the standard procedure for manual pot/ware washing?

-Manual washing process must available Three Compartment Sinks to wash, rinse, and sanitising.
+- The manual washing process must available Three Compartment Sinks to wash, rinse, and sanitise.

 2. Washing and Sanitising steps for manual pot washing:

-Remove leftover food from equipment before washing procedure.
+- Remove leftover food from the equipment before the washing procedure.

-Washing dirty utensils, with of soap solution temperature 45°C - 55°C.
+- Washing dirty utensils, with soap solution temperature 45°C – 55°C.

-Sanitation utensils that have been rinsed with a sanitising solution temperature 25°C.
+- Sanitation utensils that have been rinsed with a sanitizing solution temperature of 25°C.

 3. Working with the dishwashing machine standard procedure:

-All utensils to be washed must be organised and sorted as per the dishwasher system.
+- All utensils to be washed must be organized and sorted as per the dishwasher system.

-Check dishwashing cleanliness inside machine tray, water tank, water nozzle and reel machine must be clean before using and cleaning body machine.
+- Check dishwashing cleanliness inside the machine tray, water tank, water nozzle, and reel machine must be clean before using and cleaning the body machine.

-Keep ready the wet and dry garbage bin and clean transportation trolley for glass, plates and cutleries.
+- Keep ready the wet and dry garbage bin and clean the transportation trolley for glass, plates, and cutleries.

-On Machine, Fill water and Check the correct function of the machine at the beginning of each shift and record the monitored temperature into dishwashing and glasswashing unit.
+- On the Machine, Fill water and Check the correct function of the machine at the beginning of each shift and record the monitored temperature into the dishwashing and glasswashing unit.

-If the water temperature is < 82°C the manual sanitising would need to be carried out by the stewarding staff.
+- If the water temperature is < 82°C manual sanitising would need to be carried out by the stewarding staff.

-Always use a clean towel to polish, only when absolutely necessary.
+- Always use a clean towel to polish, only when necessary.

 Training Summary questions: